saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 }
 ```

-Then, you can retrieve all the keys as `jsonData.iat` where `jsonData` is the variable name you entered in the `Var` field.
+Then, you can retrieve all the keys as `jsonData.iat` where `jsonData` is the variable name you entered in the `Variable` field.

 #### Lang: Template